joy4563/Entergalactic_Mars_Explorer/README.md

 Join us on this cosmic journey and get ready to explore Mars as a real-life space tourist.
 Adventure awaits!
 ### Page 1: Explore Mars

 🌌 **Experience Mars in 3D:** Immerse yourself in the captivating 3D map of Mars.
-We offer a variety of maps, including thermal maps, water-ice maps, and rover maps, each providing a unique perspective of this enigmatic world.
+We offer a variety of maps, including thermal map, topography map, water-ice map and rover map, each providing a unique perspective of this enigmatic world.

 🤖 **Meet the Mars Rovers:** Explore the landscapes of Mars alongside the heroic rovers that have tirelessly roamed its surface for more than a decade.
-Get to know your robot companions, including Curiosity, Perseverance, Opportunity, Zhurong, and the ingenious Ingenuity helicopter.
+Get to know your robot companions, including Curiosity, Perseverance, Opportunity, Zhurong, Insight, Sojourner, Mars Polar Lander,  and the ingenious Ingenuity helicopter.

 🔍 **Rover Status and Runtimes:** Stay up-to-date with the real-time status and mission durations of Curiosity, Opportunity, and Perseverance.
 Witness their incredible journeys from the moment they landed on Mars.